 The movement in question is Alpina’s well-known caliber AL-525 self-winding engine.
-Being in fact a slightly modified version of the good old Sellita SW200 ebauche, which is equipped with a branded, black PVD-coated rotor (it is clearly visible through the transparent case-back,) the movement brings you around 40 hours of guaranteed power reserve and a general feeling of safety.
+Being, in fact, a slightly modified version of the good old Sellita SW200 blank caliber, which is equipped with a branded, black PVD-coated rotor (it is clearly visible through the transparent case-back,) the movement brings you around 40 hours of guaranteed power reserve and a general feeling of safety.

-As far as I understand, the new timekeeper takes its visual cues (including the arching date window and the markings on the bezel) from their Extreme Diver AL-525LBB5AEV6 model, which is rated for 1000 meters, but is packed inside a smaller body that seems to be outsourced from one of their current Extreme Sailing models.
+As far as I understand, the new timekeeper takes its visual cues (including the arching date window and the markings on the bezel) from their Extreme Diver AL-525LBB5AEV6 model, which is rated for 1000 meters, but is packed inside a smaller body that is outsourced from one of their current Extreme Sailing models.

 Still not sure about the price, but the “donor” Alpina Extreme Sailing Automatic model is currently offered at around $1500, so there is a good chance that the new Alpina Extreme Diver 300M will enter the market wearing a similar price tag.

 Movement: Automatic, caliber AL-525, based on Sellita SW200, Swiss Made

 Number of jewels: 25

 Bezel shape: Round